 COAL refers to Curiosity, Openness, Acceptance and Love, the kind of attitude a mother spontaneously demonstrates toward her baby, even when it is cranky.

-Curiosity is best defined as beginner’s mind, the ability to wonder like a child about every little detail of your everyday life, and to be passionately involved in taking in, exploring and soaking in the fabric of life itself.
+Curiosity is best defined as beginner’s mind, the ability to wonder like a child about every little detail of your everyday life and to be passionately involved in taking in, exploring, and soaking in the fabric of life itself.
 Openness means not setting any limits to or not excluding anything from what we allow to arise in our awareness.
-Acceptance brings equal intensity of attention to what we find pleasant and enjoyable as it does to what we find unpleasant or painful.
-Love is the orientation that naturally emerges as we embody curiosity, openness and acceptance.
+Acceptance brings the equal intensity of attention to what we find pleasant and enjoyable as it does to what we find unpleasant or painful.
+Love is the orientation that naturally emerges as we embody curiosity, openness, and acceptance.
 The result of COAL is equanimity and compassion.
-Without the attitude of COAL our attempts at paying attention are like driving a car without tires.
+Without the attitude of COAL, our attempts at paying attention are like driving a car without tires.
 There is no resilience and equanimity to soften the blows of inner suffering as they assail us like arrows while we try to concentrate.

 - Beginner’s mind (see COAL above) comes from a particular way of engaging in learning.
 Ellen Langer researched the principles of mindful learning that ensure our ability to expand our horizons.
 To remember these principles I coined the mnemonic PeNoCoCa, which to my ears started to sound like Pina Colada, evoking the most delicious one I ever had in the Dominican Republic: It was served inside a hollowed pineapple, into which fresh coconut milk was mixed with the finely pureed pineapple content and of course a good shot of spirit.
 I had no image for PeNoCoCa, but lets go for one of a Pina Colada just for the inebriated fun of it: